 - Personalized attention from an exceptional highly qualified faculty

-- State-of-the-art technology, including SmartBoards in every classroom, computer centers/labs, and an individual laptop provided to every middle school student
+- State-of-the-art technology, including SmartBoards in every classroom, computer centers/labs, 3-D printers, an individual laptop provided to every middle school student and one to one deployment of ipads in the elentary grades

 - An academic curriculum that integrates the arts and addresses the students' Multiple Intelligences (in accordance to Howard Gardner's Theory of Multiple Intelligences)